 TOM OBREZA, PH.
 D. SENIOR ASSOCIATE DEAN AND ASSOCIATE DIRECTOR, FLORIDA COOPERATIVE EXTENSION SERVICE

-VALKYRIE ALDRNARI EXECUTIVE ASSISTANT TO THE SENIOR ASSOCIATE DEAN AND ASSOCIATE DIRECTOR FOR UF/IFAS EXTENSION
+VALKYRIE ALDRNARI ADMINISTRATIVE SPECIALIST TO THE SENIOR ASSOCIATE DEAN AND ASSOCIATE DIRECTOR FOR UF/IFAS EXTENSION

-Valkyrie is the Executive Assistant to the Senior Associate Dean and Associate Director for Extension.
-She maintains his calendar, which includes setting up meetings and interviews for county and state positions.
-She arranges travel and receives, composes, and finalizes correspondence.
+Valkyrie is the Administrative Specialist to the Senior Associate Dean and Associate Director for Extension.
 Valkyrie receives all correspondence for the Senior Associate Dean and assists with various state wide and regional projects.

 MICHAEL GUTTER, PH.
 D. ASSOCIATE DEAN FOR EXTENSION AND STATE PROGRAM LEADER, 4-H YOUTH DEVELOPMENT, FAMILIES AND COMMUNITIES